 Ofgem’s TCR position is closer to an approach which economic theory suggests should result in greater efficiency and hence improved overall welfare for GB customers.
-There is clearly a risk that charging historic costs to users who then change their behaviour increases the overall cost of serving gas to meet GB demand.
+There is clearly a risk that charging historical costs to users who then change their behaviour increases the overall cost of serving gas to meet GB demand.

 Capacity or commodity